zellerlab/ZellerLab.github.io/team/_posts/2023-05-15-treyer-juliette.md

 github:
 ---

 Juliette Treyer was an Intern in the lab from 2023-05-15 to 2023-08-05.
-Afterwards she continued her MSc studies in a Double Degree Program in Engineering at Politecnico di Milano and ENSTA Paris.
+Afterwards she continued her MSc studies in a Double Degree Program in Engineering at Politecnico di Milano and ENSTA Paris before becomig a Computational Pathology Scientist at UCB, BE.